Find out how you are represented as a doctoral student throughout your studies.

 Independent representation for students

 The SU Advice and Support Centre

 The SU Advice and Support Centre provides independent and confidential advice on academic issues where you may need individual representation such as complaints, mitigating circumstances, appeals and disciplinary procedures including academic misconduct.

 The University Independent Advisor for Postgraduate Research Students

 Occasionally, you may encounter problems in connection with supervision or other issues.
-Where these cannot be resolved at department or School level, or where you consider this route inappropriate, you should contact The University Independent Advisor.
-Consultations are treated in strict confidence.
+Where these cannot be resolved at department or School level, or where you consider this route inappropriate, you should contact The University Independent Advisor Service.

 They provide independent and confidential advice to postgraduate research students.
+Consultations are treated in strict confidence.
 They will never disclose your details or do anything on your behalf without your permission.